pmem/pcj/README.md

 This Java library uses the libpmemobj library from the Non-Volatile Memory Library (NVML).
 For more information on NVML, please visit http://pmem.io and https://github.com/pmem/nvml.

+For a brief introduction on use of the library, please see [Introduction.txt](Introduction.txt).

 ## HOW TO BUILD & RUN ##

 ### PREREQUISITES TO BUILD ###
 The following are the prerequisites for building this Java library:

 1. Linux operating system (tested on CentOS 7.2 and Ubuntu 16.04)
-2. Non-Volatile Memory Library (NVML) -- to install it, please visit https://github.com/pmem/nvml
+2. Non-Volatile Memory Library (NVML) (must be version 1.2: https://github.com/pmem/nvml/releases/tag/1.2)
 3. Java 8 or above
 4. Build tools - g++ compiler and make